Skip to content

 Seeing the totals in black and white was humbling.
 I realized $300 a month was disappearing into coffee, food delivery, and subscription services I barely used.

-Recommended Read: The Psychology of Money: Why We Spend, Save, and Self-Sabotage – Understanding my habits was the first step to changing them.
+Recommended Read: The Psychology of Money: How Your Mindset Shapes Your Wealth – Understanding my habits was the first step to changing them.

 Step 2: I Built a “Save First, Spend Later” System